Cognigy/Documentation/docs/en/docs/insights/step-explorer.md

 </figure>

 - "Open conversations which contain this step"
-    This option shows all the conversations which have the at least chosen Step.
+    This option shows all the conversations which include the chosen Step.
 The exact path in this case is not important.

 ## More information